IHE/ITI.BasicAudit/input/pagecontent/volume-1.md

 With minimal AuditEvent, the AuditEvent contains only the search (aka, query) parameters, and never the results of the search.
 This too limits the size of the AuditEvent, and the exposure of sensitive results data into the AuditEvent log.
 The results can be determined by re-executing the search or query, adjusting the results based on the time of the search.

-The minimal AuditEvent does not produce an audit log that is not sensitive, the resulting audit log is lower risk.
+The minimal AuditEvent is lower risk, but would still contain sensitive data.

 ##### 1:52.4.1.3.2 Comprehensive AuditEvent